Photo Studios for Rent in Singapore

 The Haste Studio by Renticulous is a unique and creative space with top-notch equipment.
 If you’re looking for a natural-looking set with lots of versatility, this studio is a great option for you.
 It’s just a few hundred meters away from Macpherson Station.

-Studio Three Sixteen is a Geylang known for its 5-metres tall windows that provide incredible natural light.
-It features both a furnished set that can be used as a lounge area, and a huge studio backdrop.
+Studio Three Sixteen is a Geylang known for its 5-metre tall windows that provide incredible natural light.
+It features both a furnished set that can be used as a lounge area and a huge studio backdrop.

-How much does it cost to rent a photo studio in Singapore?
+What is the average cost of renting a photo studio in Singapore?

-Each studio offers a different rate depending on the equipment they provide you with, the size of the space, the amount of time you want to rent the studio for and even the day of the week!
-The price including the essential equipment usually starts at $30 per hour and can go as high as $90 per hour.
-If you’re going to need any specialised equipment for your shoot, remember to ask your venue manager about additional rental options for camera or studio gear.
-(All data from Tagvenue.com.)
+Each photo studio in Singapore offers a different rate depending on the equipment they provide, the size of the space, the amount of time you want to rent the studio, and even the day of the week!
+The price, including essential equipment, usually starts at $30 per hour and can go as high as $90 per hour.
+If you need any specialized equipment for your photoshoot, such as a professional camera or lighting gear, remember to ask your venue manager about additional rental options.
+(All data from Tagvenue.)

-What is the essential equipment a photo studio should have?
+What are the essential amenities that a photo studio should offer in Singapore?

-A professional studio usually lists all available equipment so that clients are aware of what is included and what they need to bring themselves.
-There are usually several types of studio lights available, including reflectors, which help you manipulate the warmth of the lighting, and softboxes, which create a light more suitable for portraits.
-Most studios will offer a standard, white or black background, or even a full set of backdrops in a variety of colours.
+A professional photo studio in Singapore will usually list all available equipment so clients know what is included and what they need to bring themselves.
+There are usually several types of studio lights available, including reflectors, which help you manipulate the warmth of the lighting, and softboxes, which create a softer light more suitable for portraits.
+Most studios will offer a standard white or black background or even a full set of backdrops in various colors.

 Singapore is home to an abundance of great photo studios, all located throughout the city-state.
-If convenience and easy accessibility are most important to you, you will find the majority of venues in the Central Region.
-There are many different studios to discover in this area, starting with those in the Alexandra and River Valley districts, as well as ones along Victoria Street.
-There are also several professional studio venues in the Rochor and Kallang districts.
+If convenience and easy accessibility are most important, you will find most venues in the Central Region.
+There are many different studios to discover in this area, starting with those in the Alexandra and River Valley districts and those along Victoria Street.
+Several professional photo studio venues exist in the Rochor and Kallang districts.
 Continuing east, the Gelang and Kampong Ubi districts are excellent location choices, as they are a hub of creative and photo studios, all in the proximity of the Paya Lebar Road.
 The Northern Region also offers several cool photography studios you can check out, especially in the Sembawang or the Simpang district.

-How do I rent a photo studio in Singapore?
+How can I book a photo studio in Singapore?

 Guests Reviews of Photo Studios on Tagvenue